Lounging lizards love to bask in the sun. Lizards can thrive in suburban gardens and rural properties if they have the food and shelter they need.

 - Lizards are vulnerable to mammals and, while backyard visitors such as hedgehogs, stoats and ferrets present danger, your own pets might pose the biggest threat.
 Keep your lizards nice and safe put netting over your lounge creation.
-You might want to try the track your cat or become a pest detective actions – these will help monitor predators (plus give you the chance to gain two new medals!)
+You might want to try the Become a pest detective actio to help monitor predators (plus give you the chance to gain a new medal).

 - While it’s tempting to stroke, or pat your new scaly friends it’s important to give lizards their personal space and observe from a distance.

 - Lizards love lapping up the sun, however the chillier months are tough for cold blooded creatures.
 Without sapping sunlight lizards move slower, making them more vulnerable to prey.
 Provide plenty of safe retreats to ensure your guests stay happy over the winter.

 - Keep your lizards hydrated by placing water bowls in their lounge.

 - Lizards are very loyal, and once they’ve found their favourite spot it’s likely they’ll be with you for many years to come!